CSCI345-Scott-Larkyn/deadwood-scln/README.md

 each location has a sometimes shortened name printed in it with colon then a number that number is how many shots are left to be completed before the scene wraps

+the cards are not hidden until players show up as the rules say they should be it is simply to help players to know where they are and what options are available for the GUI version we will of course implement this